Nocturnalx/venue_modelling/README.md

     ```

 2.
-    You can then use `bash run.sh` to run the node.js server with nodemon and bash `start_digest.sh` to start the digest algorithm.
+    You can then use `bash start_node.sh` to run the node.js web server with nodemon and bash `start_digest.sh` to start the digest algorithm.

     To run the servers as detatched processes you can install *screen* with `sudo apt install screen` and run each command in a new screen instance.